DoubangoTelecom/ultimateALPR-SDK/Jetson.md

 This document is about [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) in general but will focus on [NVIDIA Jetson devices](https://developer.nvidia.com/buy-jetson) (TX1, TX2, Nano, Xavier AGX/NX...).

-**Starting version 3.1.0** we support full GPGPU acceleration for [NVIDIA Jetson devices](https://developer.nvidia.com/buy-jetson) using [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) and [TF-TRT](https://docs.nvidia.com/deeplearning/frameworks/tf-trt-user-guide/index.html).
+**Starting version 3.13.0** we support full GPGPU acceleration for [NVIDIA Jetson devices](https://developer.nvidia.com/buy-jetson) using [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) (no longer need [TF-TRT](https://docs.nvidia.com/deeplearning/frameworks/tf-trt-user-guide/index.html)).

  - The SDK was tested using [JetPack 4.4.1](https://developer.nvidia.com/embedded/jetpack) and [JetPack 5.1.0](https://developer.nvidia.com/embedded/jetpack), the latest version from NVIDIA and **we will not provide technical support if you're using any other version**.
  - The binaries for Jetson are under [binaries/jetson](binaries/jetson)

 <a name="getting-started"></a>
 # Getting started #
-As explained above, we use both [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) to run the deep learning models on GPU.
+As explained above, we use [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) to run the deep learning models on GPU.
  * [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) is used for:
     - License plate and car detection
     - [License Plate Country Identification (LPCI)](https://www.doubango.org/SDKs/anpr/docs/Features.html#license-plate-country-identification-lpci)